k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_LLM_data_profiling.md

 ### Use Case 1: LLM Data Profiling

-The Catalog includes 2 built-in plugins which do profiling and classification of the columns using regular expressions: [Data Regex Classifier and Metadata Regex Classifier](02_classification_plugins.md).
+The Catalog includes 2 built-in plugins that do profiling and classification of the columns using the regular expressions [Data Regex Classifier and Metadata Regex Classifier](02_classification_plugins.md).

 However, these plugins might miss some columns with sensitive data, for various reasons.
 For example, when a column doesn't have a meaningful name and the regular expression cannot be applied on the column's values (e.g. names of people or geographic locations), the regex-driven plugins will not classify such columns.